 PRINTABLE RESOURCES FROM NRJ CAMPAIGNS & OTHER ORGANIZATIONS

 - Native Youth Sexual Health Network’s Violence on our Land, Violence on our Bodies zine And link to the report: Violence on our Land, Violence on our Bodies

 - Download them as PDFs

-- Print double sided, flipping on the long edge (this is the default)
+- Print double sided, flipping on the short edge

 - Place them together in order and fold them in half.